advancedresearch/the_century_of_satire/the-historical-jesus.md

 With other words, making an eremite spiritual can be the result of learning from an authoratative oppression tactic.

 ### Was the historical Jesus an esoteric figure like Honi HaMe'agel?

+Honi HaMe'agel, also known as Honi the Circler, was an esoteric figure that performed miracles.
+What characterizes such figures is that their role or relationship to the divine is unclear and ambiguous.
+These stories consist of two parts, one where miracle is performed and second when people react to it.
+The main point of these stories is to build in the natural skepticism that listeners have, since a pure claim of the miracle itself is less believable.

+Culturally, the use of ambiguity can draw more attention toward figures that are lesser known.
+People like to figure out things, try new things, and they also like to put togoether the puzzle themselves.
+One of the reasons Jesus became popular as savior figure, is precisely because these stories do not give you a complete picture of who Jesus was.
+Later, when some figure becomes culturally dominant, it is often linked to established authority, who makes bold claims with confidence.
+Only authority has the "correct interpretation" of the myth and opposing views might result in persecution, since challenging accepted ideas is closely related to forming rebellions.
+Esoteric figures incites curiosity and enforces superstitious beliefs in the super-natural in general, which attracts outsiders and people with less power in society.

 ### Was the historical Jesus a cult leader?